 Certain names carry an immediate impression of trustworthiness, integrity, and moral character.
 These names scored highest on the Morality dimension, measuring how moral and respectful a name sounds to others.

-These rankings are based on published psychology research by Albert Mehrabian, who had participants rate over 1,700 names across multiple perception dimensions on a 0-100 scale.
+These rankings are based on published psychology research by Albert Mehrabian, who had participants rate over 1,700 names across multiple perception dimensions.
+Scores are shown on the original 0-100+ research scale, where the average is about 50 and standout names can exceed 100.
 The research measures how names shape first impressions — not the actual traits of people with those names.
 Learn about the methodology

 Research shows that names create measurable first impressions that can influence perceptions in social and professional contexts.
 While a name doesn't determine outcomes, it does shape initial expectations others form before meeting you.